heyjoakim/devops-21/weeklyLog.md

 #### Release and deploy

-Azure as cloud provider with docker!
+Azure as cloud provider with Docker!

 #### ORM Tool